-In diesel generating systems that are commonly used in rural Alaska, approximately 30 percent of the fuel is transformed into electrical energy and 60 percent of the fuel is transformed into heat energy.
-This heat energy that is normally wasted into the atmosphere can be recovered from the exhaust stack, jacket water, and charge air.
-The most efficient use of recovered heat is to use it directly for space heating, domestic hot water, or for tempering municipal water supplies to prevent freezing and facilitate treatment.
+In diesel generating systems that are commonly used in rural Alaska, approximately 30 percent of the fuel is transformed into electricity and 60 percent of the fuel is transformed into heat energy.
+This heat energy is normally wasted into the atmosphere but can be captured from the exhaust stack, jacket water, and charge air.
+The most efficient use of this recovered heat is to pipe it directly to nearby building(s) for space heating, domestic hot water, or to municipal water supplies to prevent freezing and facilitate treatment.
 The heat recovery systems are a form of energy efficiency that lowers operating costs in rural facilities, provides revenue to rural utilities and reduces overall use of diesel fuel.